DUI ADSAC Assessment Oklahoma City

 • You’ve already completed a substance abuse course or treatment that meets or exceeds your recommendation.
 And you brought the proof of completion to your assessment.

-• You have completed at least phase-3 of Drug Court.
+• You have completed at least phase 3 of Drug Court.

-Can I use ADSAC assessment for DHS?
+Can I use the ADSAC assessment for DHS?